-In November 2020, International Council for Commercial Arbitration (ICCA), New York City Bar and International Institute for Conflict Prevention & Resolution jointly issued a Protocol on Cybersecurity in International Arbitration.
-The purpose of the protocol is 'to provide a framework to determine reasonable information security measures for individual arbitration matters'.
-Specifically, Schedule A to the Protocol sets forth baseline security measures arbitration participants should consider when considering how to protect, present and share data.
-In addition, in February 2020, the ICCA, jointly with the International Bar Association, issued a draft Roadmap to Data Protection in International Arbitration (the Roadmap) to 'help arbitration professionals better understand the data protection and privacy obligations to which they may be subject in relation to international arbitration proceedings'.
-Comments on the Roadmap are presently due before 30 June 2020.
-The Protocol and the Roadmap are very important in international dispute resolution because there is a great variety of data protection principles around the world - such as the European Union's General Data Protection Regulation and the California Consumer Privacy Act.
+Attention to data security will only increase.
+For example, the ICDR has published Best Practices Guide for Maintaining Privacy and Cybersecurity to help ADR practitioners address data protection, while the LCIA's latest rules now address data protection.
+In November 2019, the ICCA, New York City Bar and International Institute for Conflict Prevention & Resolution jointly issued a Protocol on Cybersecurity in International Arbitration.
+The purpose of the Protocol is 'to provide a framework to determine reasonable information security measures for individual arbitration matters'.
+Specifically, Schedule A to the Protocol sets forth baseline security measures arbitration participants should consider when deciding how to protect, present and share data.
+In addition, in February 2020, the ICCA, jointly with the International Bar Association, issued a draft Roadmap to Data Protection in International Arbitration to 'help arbitration professionals better understand the data protection and privacy obligations to which they may be subject in relation to international arbitration proceedings'.
+A revised, and final, version of the Roadmap will be officially launched in September 2021.